Mar 4, 2026

 Cons

-• Not all veterinary schools offer low-cost programs.
+Not all veterinary schools offer low-cost programs

-You can check with local nonprofits and shelters for support with medical expenses.
+You can also check with local nonprofits and shelters for support with medical expenses.
 For example, Anicira offers a full range of low-cost medical care for pets.

 Other national nonprofit organizations that can help with pet medical bills include: